home-assistant-ecosystem/home-assistant-sse/README.rst

 A requirement on the client-side is existing support for the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) interface.
-THis means that not all browsers are supported.
+This means that not all browsers are supported.

 Installation
 ------------